ebrooly/pstnxsip/README.md

 # Armbian installation on H96 Mini (Seach internet for more resources)
 ### !!!
 Caution, steps below may harm your Android TV and can cause reboot loops or other severe issues !!!
-If you don't have a original ROM image and you don't know how to use 'Amlogic USB Burning Tool 2.2.0', do not forward!
+If you don't have an original ROM image and you don't know how to use 'Amlogic USB Burning Tool 2.2.0', do not forward!

 Connect to a TV or monitor your H96 Mini then open and find its IP address.

 From https://github.com/ophub/amlogic-s9xxx-armbian/releases download Armbian_23.02.0_amlogic_s905w_bullseye_5.15.XX_server_YYYY.MM.DD.img.

-Use proper image tool to prepare SD card or USB memory:

-  in Windows systems you can use Rufus

-  in Linux systems you can use 'sudo dd if=XXX.img of=/dev/sdX' (X for related disk)
+Use proper image tool to prepare SD card or USB memory: in Windows systems you can use Rufus, in Linux systems you can use 'sudo dd if=XXX.img of=/dev/sdX' (X for related disk)

-Connect your SD card or USB memory to H96 Mini then find 'Update & Backup' utility in menu and try if it can find the bootloader.
+Connect your SD card or USB memory (8 GB is enough without recording) to H96 Mini then find 'Update & Backup' utility in menu and try if it can find the bootloader.
 If it couldn't try steps below:

-  - Install android 'adb' utility from Google (Android\Sdk\platform-tools) then run
+Install android 'adb' utility from Google (Android\Sdk\platform-tools) then run

 'adb connect H96_Mini_IP_address'